filecoin-project/filecoin-contributors/README.md

 filecoin-contributors
 ```

-If you've installed from source:
+Or, if you've installed from source:

 ```sh
 npm start
 ```

+Note: It may take a long time!
+Please be patient!

 ## License